cap-js-community/business-metrics/README.md

 ## Features

-- **Counter Metrics**: Track the number of times specific events (e.g., READ, DELETE) occur for entities or actions.
+- **Counter Metrics**: Track the number of times specific events occur for service entities or actions (e.g., READ, DELETE or custom actions like releaseSalesOrder).
 - **Gauge Metrics**: Monitor and observe specific fields of entities, such as stock levels or other numeric values.

 ### Counter Annotation